ThierryO/favourite-fruit-color/README.md

-# What is my favourite fruit colour?
+# What is my favourite fruit color?

 A very important question to ask ourself!